About

 John Sambrook

 Common Sense Systems was founded in 1996 by John Sambrook, a systems engineer who spent decades building safety-critical embedded software for medical devices before turning that same discipline toward the organizations and businesses that need it most.
-Based in Kirkland, Washington, the practice helps organizations across healthcare, manufacturing, and technology identify their real constraints and make measurable progress, whether the problem is operational, structural, or strategic.
+Based in Kirkland, Washington, I help organizations identify the real bottleneck and make measurable progress, whether the problem is operational, structural, or strategic.

 John’s engineering career includes significant work at SonoSite, where he developed software for portable ultrasound systems, and at Verasonics, working on research ultrasound platforms.
 Earlier roles involved defibrillators and other Class C medical devices, with deep expertise in real-time operating systems, device drivers, and QA/regulatory affairs.
-This background gives him an unusual ability to see operations as systems, with inputs, outputs, constraints, and feedback loops, rather than as collections of departments and personalities.
+That background means he does not just advise from the sidelines; he knows how to build, test, and ship real systems.

 John is known for showing up well in meetings, asking the questions that reframe stalled conversations, and recognizing good work when he sees it, praising people for what they actually accomplished rather than offering empty flattery.
-He believes consultants should build their clients’ capability, not their own dependency.
+He believes the work should leave clients more capable, not more dependent.

-Common Sense Systems primarily serves organizations in Washington State, with additional work across the Pacific Northwest.
-Engagements range from focused constraint analyses and process automation projects to ongoing advisory relationships.
+Common Sense Systems serves organizations that need practical improvement work, whether they are local, regional, or remote.
+Engagements range from focused constraint analyses and process automation projects to implementation help and ongoing advisory relationships.
 Most run two to six weeks with fixed fees and explicit deliverables.

 In their own words